carrot-u/carrot-u-docs/2019-session/extra/learning_101.md

 ### Tips to Improve Retention

   * Do the same [small] thing 12 times, consecutively and consistently to train your brain, but make sure you don't do it incorrectly.
-Practice makes permanent.
+Practice makes ~perfect~ _permanent_.
 For example, when you're learning to write a simple SQL statement, try typing the same command from memory 12 times in a row perfectly (making sure to execute each one, obvz).
   * Review the week's previous lessons for a few minutes each day before pushing forward.
   * Put in at least 20 minutes _every day,_ even if life gets in the way, even if you're just drilling what you learned yesterday, even if you're just watching treehouse videos or reading articles in the carrot-u docs.

 ## Set a Regular Schedule
-  * Schedules generally increase personal accountability.
+  * Schedules increase personal accountability.
   * This should be your priority outside of work.
   * Be loose at first and then set regular times once you find your groove.
   * Allow for flexibility and unexpected time sucks (commute, meetings, sickness, meetings, LIFE)
   * Allow for some time every week to have fun or just decompress.
-Studies show that both sleep and extracurricular coginitive/sensory stimuation (reading, board games, dance party) can improve retention and comprehension.
+Studies show that both sleep and extracurricular coginitive/sensory stimulation (reading, board games, dance party) can improve retention and comprehension.

 ### Sample Schedule A
 #### Weekday
-  + 8-9AM Coursework/Project _(Usually review previous material here)_
+  + 8-9AM Coursework/Project _(Recommendation: review previous material here)_
   + 9AM Office hours if available
   + 12PM Coursework/Project OR Office Hours
   + 4PM Coursework/Project (if regular work is done)